The story of how a poor Irish migrant from Co Donegal became the face of America’s ten-dollar gold coin has been made into a documentary.

 "Homer Saint-Gaudens, a son, said tonight that the statement that her face is to appear in profile on the copper cent is incorrect.
 He asserted, instead, that she will be shown full-length on either the ten or twenty-dollar gold piece.
 Mr. Saint-Gaudens was not sure which.
 There had been many other models for coins, and he did not see why so much fuss should be made over this one, but at any rate he was not going to add to it by giving any other information. …”

-TG4’s documentary 'Áille ar Airgead' also features the story of Lady Lavery, who graced the first banknote of a newly independent Ireland, reports Donegal Daily.
+TG4’s documentary 'Áille ar Airgead' also featured the story of Lady Lavery, who graced the first banknote of a newly independent Ireland, reports Donegal Daily.

 Born Hazel Martin in Chicago to wealthy Irish parents, she was chosen by her husband, the Irish artist John Lavery to be the face of ‘Caitlín Ní Uallacháin’ representing Ireland when he was commissioned to design the new punt banknotes for the Irish Free State.